effad/ValidatorFX/README.md

 ## Example

-Heres a minimal complete example of how ValidatorFX is used:
+Here is a minimal complete example of how ValidatorFX is used:

 ```java